tobeoct/observa/README.md

 # Observa

-Welcome to the Qore Observa Solution README!
+Welcome to the Observa Solution README!
 This document provides information about building, running, and using all applications within this solution.

 ## Table of Contents